kadena-io/hardhat-kadena-plugin/packages/hardhat-kadena/README.md

 ## Installation

-To install the plugin, run the following command
+To install the plugin, run the following command:

 ```bash
 npm install @kadena/hardhat-chainweb
 ```

-## Build from source
+## Build from Source

 You can also build the plugin from source.
-To do this, first, clone the repository and follow these steps:
+To do this, first clone the repository and follow these steps:

 **Note**: You need to have `pnpm` installed.